Coastal Texas I

 (1898), Galveston

-A Spanish-American War temporary camp used for the overflow of Army Regular troops coming into town.
+A Spanish-American War temporary camp used for the overflow of Regular Army troops coming into town.
 Located on the beach south of Avenue Q between 23rd and 24th Streets.
-Another source indicates the town ballpark.
+Another source indicates it was at a ballpark.

 ¤¤ HARBOR DEFENSES of GALVESTON